 The Little Botanical Naked Range

 It’s normal to lose the odd plant when you go on holiday.
 Don’t worry if you happen to lose one or two of your botanical beauties whilst you’re away.
-Take a look at our Naked Range, where you can buy some of our most-loved plants “naked” in their growing pots and re-use The Little Botanical ceramic you already have at home.
+Take a look at our Refill Range, where you can buy some of our most-loved plants “naked” in their growing pots and re-use The Little Botanical ceramic you already have at home.